Graduate School and International Admissions

 2. CITI Responsible Conduct of Research (RCR) training certificate is required prior to approval.

-3. When the study needs to be renewed or you have completed the study, complete this: Project Status Form.
+3. When you have completed the study or are renewing, complete this: Project Status Form.
 It documents the number of subjects and any adverse events the subjects experienced.

 Not Human Subjects Research Determination - This form determines whether or not an IRB review is required.
 A formal "not human subjects determination" letter will be sent if approved.

-Exempt Application - Exempt research is where the subjects are ususally anonymous, no intervention and minimal risk.
+Exempt Application - Exempt research is where the subjects are usually anonymous, no intervention and minimal risk.

-Expedited Review Application - These are typically for research which has identifyable information, an intervention and minimal risk.
+Expedited Review Application - These are typically for research which has identifiable information, an intervention and minimal risk.
 Click for categories of research that may have an expedited review.

 Informed Consent Templates